aristeap/emu_thesis_deployment_version/README.md

 🔷 Save **_annot.json**:
-* the user can save the annot.json file, that is a selection of the annotations he added, so in a next session he can upload it along with his file (wav,image,video,pdf).
-This way he can continue annotating from where he left of and he can save his progress!
+* the user can save the annot.json file (a file that contains a selection of the annotations he added).
+This allows them to upload it in a later session along with their original file (e.g., WAV, image, video, or PDF) to resume annotating from where they left off and save their progress!

 ![A GIF demonstrating the wav 1](assets/simpleUser_saveAnnot1.gif)
 ![A GIF demonstrating the wav 1](assets/simpleUser_saveAnnot2.gif)